somros/MHWI_GOACLIM/readme.md

 ### Step 2: Aggregate to Annual Files

-The script `combine_daily_to_annual.sh` processes the subset temperature files into annual compilations while handling issues like:
+The script `create_annual_nc.sh` processes the subset temperature files into annual compilations while handling issues like:
 - Merging daily records that may span multiple files
 - Indexing files by year to improve processing efficiency
 - Detecting and handling duplicate timestamps